On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Construction of Spaces

-\begin{hypo} Throughout this section, let $K$ be a discretely valued field of mixed characteristic $(0, p)$ with \emph{separably closed} and \emph{imperfect} residue field.
+\begin{hypo} Throughout this section, let $K$ be a discrete valuation field of mixed characteristic $(0, p)$ with \emph{separably closed} and \emph{imperfect} residue field.
 Assume that $K$ admits a \emph{finite} $p$-basis.
 Also, let $L/K$ be a wildly ramified Galois extension of na\"ive ramification degree $e = e_{L/K}$.
 In particular, $L/K$ is totally ramified and $b(L/K) > 1$, $b_\log(L/K) >0$. \end{hypo}

+\begin{remark} In case there is a confusion of the terminology here, by wildly ramified extension, we mean a finite extension which is not tamely ramified, namely, it \emph{can} have tamely ramified part.

-\begin{remark} This is a mild hypothesis because the conductors behave well under unramified base changes, and the tamely ramified case is well-studied. \end{remark}
+This is a mild hypothesis because the conductors behave well under unramified base changes, and the tamely ramified case is well-studied. \end{remark}

 \begin{notation} For the rest of the paper, we retrieve Notation~\ref{N:J+1}, namely, let $J = \{\serie{}m\}$ and $J^+ = J \cup \{0\}$.
 We will save the notations $j$ and $m$ only for indexing $p$-bases and related variables, and $j=0$ refers to the uniformizer. \end{notation}